microchipgnu/some-market-contract/README.md

 ## Process

-The exchange process is divided into three steps: creating an offer, accepting an offer, and exchanging FT for NFT.
+The exchange process is divided into three steps: creating an offer, accepting an offer, and exchanging NEAR for NFT.

 The first step involves the offerer (A) creating an offer in the market contract (MC) and notifying the NFT token owner (B) of the offer via the NEAR Social contract (NSC).

 In the second step, the NFT token owner (B) approves the offer and the MC writes a notification to the offerer (A) via NSC.

-Finally, in the third step, the offerer (A) transfers FT to the market contract (MC), which then attempts to transfer the NFT to the offerer (A) and the FT to the NFT token owner (B).
+Finally, in the third step, the offerer (A) transfers NEAR to the market contract (MC), which then attempts to transfer the NFT to the offerer (A) and the NEAR to the NFT token owner (B).

 ### Creating an offer